huggingface/hub-docs/docs/hub/security-two-fa.md

 To use a recovery code:
 1. Enter your username or email, and password, on the [Hub sign-in page](https://hf.co/login)
 2. When prompted for a two-factor code, click on "Lost access to your two-factor authentication app?
 Use a recovery code"
-3. Enter one of your recovery code
+3. Enter one of your recovery codes

 After you use a recovery code, you cannot re-use it.
 You can still use the other recovery codes you saved.